Green-Avocado/No-Flag-4-U/README.md

 ### Configuration

-The config file is located at `/etc/no-flag-4-u/settings.conf` (WIP)
+The config file is located at `/etc/no-flag-4-u/settings.conf` (TODO)